finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the   scope this uniquely identifies the transaction portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the details of the transaction   portfolio.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the details of the transaction portfolio.
 Defaults   to returning the latest version of the details if not specified. try {
-      PortfolioDetails result = apiInstance.getDetails(scope, code, effectiveAt, asAt);
+      PortfolioDetails result = apiInstance.getDetails(scope, code)
+            .effectiveAt(effectiveAt)
+            .asAt(asAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getDetails");